dkleva/bareos/docs/manuals/en/new_main_reference/source/state.rst

    -  Job sequencing using priorities.

-   -  :ref:`Console UADef` interface to the Director allowing complete control.
+   -  :ref:`UADef Console` interface to the Director allowing complete control.
 Some GUIs are also available.

 -  Security